wilsonmar/mac-setup/README.md

    <pre><strong>bash --version | grep 'bash'
    </strong></pre>

+   Bash 4.0 was released in 2009, but Apple still ships version 3.x, which first released in 2007.

    You have a recent version of Bash if you see:

    <pre>GNU bash, version 4.4.19(1)-release (x86_64-apple-darwin17.3.0)